Aurangabad: History

 Khaḍkī was the original name of the village which was made a capital city by Malik Ambar, the Prime Minister of Murtaza Nizam Shah II, Sultan of Ahmednagar.
 Within a decade, Khaḍkī grew into a populous and imposing city.
-Malik Ambar died in 1626.
-He was succeeded by his son Fateh Khan, who changed the name of Khaḍkī to Fatehnagar.
-With the capture of Devagiri Fort by the imperial troops in 1633, the Nizam Shahi dominions, including Fatehnagar, came under the possession of the Mughals.
+Malik Ambar died in 1626, and was succeeded by his son Fateh Khan, who changed the name of Khaḍkī to Fatehnagar.
+With the capture of Devagiri Fort by the imperial troops in 1633, the Nizam Shahi dominions, including Fatehnagar, became a possession of the Mughals.

 In 1653, when Mughal prince Aurangzeb was appointed the Viceroy of the Deccan for the second time, he made Fatehnagar his capital and renamed it Aurangabad.
 Aurangabad is sometimes referred to as Khujista Bunyad by the chroniclers of Aurangzeb's reign.

-In 1667 Muazzam, son of Aurangzeb became governor of this province.
-Before him Mirza Rajah Jai Singh was in-charge of this province for some time.
+In 1667 Muazzam, son of Aurangzeb, became governor of the province.
+Before him, Mirza Raja Jai Singh was in charge of this province for some time.

 In 1681, after Aurangzeb's coronation as emperor, he shifted his court from the capital city of Delhi to Aurangabad in order to conduct his military campaigns in the Deccan.
-The presence of Mughal elites in the city led to urban development, as numerous public and private buildings were constructed.
-Though Aurangzeb chose not to reside in the city after 1684, the city retained importance as the primary military outpost of the Mughal Deccan, attracting wealth and turning Aurangabad into a centre of trade; the manufacture of embroidered silks emerged during this period and is still practiced in Aurangabad today.
+The presence of Mughal elites in the city led to urban development, and numerous public and private buildings were constructed.
+Aurangabad had a city wall built encircling it around 1683 in response to Maratha raids, of which several gates still stand, such as the Delhi Gate.
+Though Aurangzeb chose not to reside in the city after 1684, the city retained its importance as the primary military outpost of the Mughal Deccan, attracting wealth and turning Aurangabad into a centre of trade; the manufacture of embroidered silks emerged during this period and is still practised in Aurangabad today.
 Mughal Aurangabad was also a cultural hub, serving as an important centre of Persian and Urdu literature.
 During the Mughal era, Aurangabad had an estimated population of 200,000 people, living in 54 suburbs.